Running social media strategies alongside any other marketing activity is vital in 2017.

 The digital age is one that is constantly moving and evolving.
 Your social media strategy should be no different as you should keep yourself in a position to change with your environment.
 This doesn’t necessarily mean you need to throw everything out the window once a week and start again from scratch.
 The best approach here is to keep your eyes open to any possible changes in the market and pick what trends you can latch on to.

-There is no exact science to a social media strategy.
+There is no exact science to your social media strategies.
 The best you can do is prepare yourself to join a learning curve and properly utilise what it’s arguably the most effective resource the modern marketer has.